Cincinnati Zoo and Botanical Gardens has around 2000 animals including, Fiona, the famous baby hippo.

 Cincinnati Zoo Carousel, known as the Conservation Carousel, is located near the Safari Camp area of the zoo.

-The young and old can ride the carousel that has seats shaped like various animals.
+The young and old can ride the carousel with seats shaped like various animals.

 At the box office, you can purchase tickets to ride the carousel.